 South Health District’s HIV Program provides comprehensive outpatient primary care (including nutritional services and oral health) and case management to persons with HIV/AIDS through our Adult Health Promotion Clinic (AHPC).
 AHPC is a federally funded clinic that is operated from monies granted to the State of Georgia through the Ryan White Care Act Title II and Title III.

 Clients benefit from a wide spectrum of programs and services, including primary medical care and labs, centralized case management, oral health services, ID consultant services, radiology (by referral), retinology consultant services, medication dispensing/pharmacy, mental health counseling, nutritional assessment/counseling, partner counseling and referral services, and transportation assistance (gas vouchers).

-South Health District’s HIV Clinic treats any HIV positive client over age 12, including those who have a CDC-defined AIDS diagnosis.
+South Health District’s HIV Clinic treats any HIV positive individual age 18 or older, including those who have a CDC-defined AIDS diagnosis.
 Supportive services for clients such as hospice care, emergency financial assistance, food and food vouchers, housing assistance, support groups, etc. are available by referral with various community providers/partners.

 Every county health department provides no cost HIV testing daily; however, appointments may be needed.
 Call your local health department for more information.

 Enrollment into the HIV Program requires an advance appointment.
 Clients are assessed by the case manager and then are scheduled for primary care intake.
 Clients should bring the following when possible:

 1. Medical history (medical records with detailed history of medications)

 2. Proof of seropositivity (required, test drawn at intake if unavailable)

 3. Current CD4 count and viral load (preferred, not required)

 4. Current PPD status and treatment history (preferred, not required)